There it lies

 It is hard to believe that 50 years have passed since the official repatriation of the Blue Lake and surrounding natural resources to Taos Pueblo.
 Yet, the passage of time is immeasurable in comparison to the significance of the legislation that culminated in Taos Pueblo’s 64-year long struggle to secure their religious freedom.
-A freedom guaranteed by the 14th Amendment of the Constitution of the United States, but which was appropriated in 1906 in the name of production of natural resources under the guise of preservation.
+A freedom guaranteed by the First Amendment of the Constitution of the United States, but which was appropriated in 1906 in the name of production of natural resources under the guise of preservation.
 Our forefathers premised their opposition and based their efforts for repatriation on the fact that Blue Lake and the surrounding land is a holy place likened to Jerusalem, the Vatican, Santuario de Chimayo, Mecca, and other places of religious significance and vitality.
 Generations of Taos Pueblo people make the annual trek to Blue Lake to pray and seek solace.
 These are all places where people make treks and our Blue Lake is the same.
 Blue Lake is central to our existence and vital to our way of life.
 It is the place of our emergence and the place of our return at the conclusion of our life.
 Our annual trek is to honor our predecessors and enliven our spirits with prayer.
 This is our way and it has been this way since time immemorial.

 The Lakota scholar, Vine Deloria, Jr. accords power and place in the Indian world as, “Basic experiential dimensions that, taken together, provided a sufficient means of making sense of the world.
 Power perhaps better defined as spiritual power or life force.”
 Deloria, Jr. goes on to explain that, “Familiarity with the personality of objects and entities of the natural world enabled Indians to discern immediately where each living being had its proper place and what kinds of experiences that place allowed, encouraged and suggested.
 And knowing places enabled people to relate to the living entities inhabiting it.”
 This is best exemplified by the annual trek made by Taos Pueblo people to Blue Lake via the “Path of Life,” an approximately 20-mile mountain trail that is traversed both day and night.
 Without intimate knowledge of this trail, the shrines and springs along the way, this trek would be very difficult, but also a strenuous trying experience.
 Yet, because our elders have imbued the spiritual power of this journey, sang the songs, shown us the dances, and led the way to Blue Lake, all pilgrims are familiarized at a young age of this trail and its significance to the spiritual power and life force that is ingrained in our DNA and reiterate this information to our children and grandchildren as it has always been done since time immemorial.